FreeOurKnowledge/website/_posts/2024-01-30-collective-action-in-science-diamond.md

 share-img: /assets/img/publish-your-reviews.png
 comments: true
 ---
 Academics are growing tired of the current publishing system which prioritizes profit over free knowledge and scientific quality and call for direct action by researchers against an unjust publishing system.
-They are increasingly feeling disenfranchised from both access to information, as well as from the capacity to make their own research publicly available within and outside academia.
-In order to tackle this, starting with a close-knit but broad scientific field, this pledge aims to promote publishing with diamond open access publishers.
+In order to tackle this we call for researchers that are part of the close-knit but broad scientific field known as cognitive science, to sign a to promote publishing with diamond open access publishers.

 ## The pledge: